pawel-ruszala/simple-twitter/README.md

 # Simple Twitter

-Hello, it's my bootscamp's workshop project unfinished yet.
+Hello, it's my bootscamp's workshop project unfinished yet.<br/>
 For now there are only:
 * register/loign
 * create new tweet